Jump to Footer

 Assistant Director

-Amy is proud to be an alumna of the SUNY Plattsburgh Canadian Studies Program (1998) and took advantage of many extra-curricular opportunities as an undergraduate student, such as being an active leader in Club Canada, spending three semesters abroad at Canadian Universities, and undertaking three internships.
-Her education also includes a Master’s of Arts (2004) in international relations, as well as a Certificate of Advanced Study in conflict resolution, from the Maxwell School of Syracuse University.
+In 2025, she was honored to be the recipient of the George Sulzner Award for Outstanding Service to the success of the mission of the Association for Canadian Studies in the United States.
+She is proud to be an alumna of the SUNY Plattsburgh Canadian Studies Program and took advantage of many extra-curricular opportunities as an undergraduate student, such as being an active Club Canada leader, spending three semesters abroad at Canadian Universities, and completing three internships.
+Her education includes a Master’s of Arts in International Relations, as well as a Certificate of Advanced Study in Conflict Resolution, from the Maxwell School of Syracuse University.

-Her career focuses on heightening international understanding and includes fifteen years of working in higher education administration and four years in the non-profit sector.
-In addition to organizing many study and travel programs in Canada, she has also organized and executed international programs in Britain, France, Morocco, Tunisia, Zambia, Uganda and Thailand, in addition to coordinating the Youth Leadership Program with Francophone Africa which welcomed sixty participants from Burkina Faso, Chad, Cote d’Ivoire, Mauritania and Niger for two three-week programs in the U.S.A.
+Her career focuses on building international understanding and global competencies.
+In addition to administering many study and travel programs in Canada, she has also organized and executed international education programs in Britain, France, Morocco, Tunisia, Zambia, Uganda and Thailand.

 Back to top